lightbend-labs/mima/README.md

 A tool for diagnosing and fixing migration problems for Scala libraries
 =======================================================================

-The Migration Manager for Scala (MiMa in short) is a tool for diagnosing and fixing binary incompatibilities for Scala libraries.
-The OSS version includes only features which allow inspecting binary compatibility.
+The Migration Manager for Scala (MiMa in short) is a tool for diagnosing binary incompatibilities for Scala libraries.

 The mailing list is at https://groups.google.com/group/migration-manager-user/topics.
 Please use it for questions and comments!